-- (3) A reference in an enactment to a subsection, paragraph, subparagraph, clause or subclause is to be read as a reference to a subsection, paragraph, subparagraph, clause or subclause of the section, subsection, paragraph, subparagraph or clause, as the case may be, in which the reference occurs. - (4) A reference in an enactment to regulations is to be read as a reference to regulations made under the enactment in which the reference occurs. - (5) A reference in an enactment by number or letter to any section, subsection, paragraph, subparagraph, clause, subclause or other division or line of another enactment is to be read as a reference to the section, subsection, paragraph, subparagraph, clause, subclause or other division or line of such other enactment as printed by authority of law at the time of the passing of the enactment that contains the reference. - (6) Any reference in any Act or Ordinance to that or any other Act or Ordinance is considered to include a reference to any subordinate legislation made under the Act or Ordinance to which reference is made.
+- (2) A reference in an enactment to a chapter, part, division, section, schedule, appendix or form is to be read as a reference to a part, division, section, schedule, appendix or form of the enactment in which the reference occurs. - (3) A reference in an enactment to a subsection, paragraph, subparagraph, clause or subclause is to be read as a reference to a subsection, paragraph, subparagraph, clause or subclause of the section, subsection, paragraph, subparagraph or clause, as the case may be, in which the reference occurs. - (4) A reference in an enactment to regulations is to be read as a reference to regulations made under the enactment in which the reference occurs. - (5) A reference in an enactment by number or letter to any section, subsection, paragraph, subparagraph, clause, subclause or other division or line of another enactment is to be read as a reference to the section, subsection, paragraph, subparagraph, clause, subclause or other division or line of such other enactment as printed by authority of law at the time of the passing of the enactment that contains the reference. - (6) Any reference in any Act or Ordinance to that or any other Act or Ordinance is considered to include a reference to any subordinate legislation made under the Act or Ordinance to which reference is made.

-41 Forms
+Forms

-Where a form is prescribed, deviations from the form, not affecting the substance or calculated to mislead, do not invalidate the form used.
+41. Where a form is prescribed, deviations from the form, not affecting the substance or calculated to mislead, do not invalidate the form used.

-PART 7-SUBORDINATE LEGISLATION
+SUBORDINATE LEGISLATION

-42 Power to make implies power to revoke etc.
+Power to make implies power to revoke etc.

-Where an Act confers a power to make an instrument, the power is to be construed as including a power, exercisable in the same manner and subject to the same consent and conditions, if any, to revoke, amend or vary the instrument and make others.
+42. Where an Act confers a power to make an instrument, the power is to be construed as including a power, exercisable in the same manner and subject to the same consent and conditions, if any, to revoke, amend or vary the instrument and make others.

-43 General provision with respect to power given to any authority to make subordinate legislation etc
+General provision with respect to power given to any authority to make subordinate legislation etc.

-Where an Act confers power on an authority to make or issue an instrument the following provisions have effect-
+- 43. Where an Act confers power on an authority to make or issue an instrument the following provisions have effect- - (a) there may be annexed to the breach of an instrument of subordinate legislation penalty not exceeding \$20,000 as the authority making the regulation, rule, by-law, order in cabinet or order may think fit;

-- (a) there may be annexed to the breach of an instrument of subordinate legislation penalty not exceeding \$20,000 as the authority making the regulation, rule, by-law, order in council or order may think fit; - (b) where an Act confers power to make subordinate legislation for any general purpose, and also for any special purposes incidental to the general purpose, the enumeration of the special purposes does not derogate from the generality of the powers conferred with reference to the general purpose; - (c) where an instrument of subordinate legislation purports to be made or issued under a particular provision, then it is considered also to be made under all other powers enabling it to be made; and - (d) a reference in an instrument of subordinate legislation to "the Act" or "the Ordinance" must be read and construed as a reference to the Act conferring the power to make or issue the subordinate legislation.
+- (b) where an Act confers power to make subordinate legislation for any general purpose, and also for any special purposes incidental to the general purpose, the enumeration of the special purposes does not derogate from the generality of the powers conferred with reference to the general purpose; - (c) where an instrument of subordinate legislation purports to be made or issued under a particular provision, then it is considered also to be made under all other powers enabling it to be made; and - (d) a reference in an instrument of subordinate legislation to "the Act" or "the Ordinance" must be read and construed as a reference to the Act conferring the power to make or issue the subordinate legislation.

-44 Affirmative and negative resolutions
+Affirmative and negative resolutions

-- (1) Where an Act provides that an instrument of subordinate legislation made under it- - (a) is to be laid before the legislature; and - (b) may or is to be annulled if the Legislature so resolves within a period provided in the Act;
+- 44. (1) Where an Act provides that an instrument of subordinate legislation made under it- - (a) is to be laid before the Legislature; and - (b) may or is to be annulled if the Legislature so resolves within a period provided in the Act;